N.Korea says missile tests simulate striking South with nuclear weapons | Technology

 The photos notably showed a test of a "navalised" KN-23 designed to be launched from a submarine.
 That missile was showcased in a test in the ocean last year, but this time the test was conducted in a way that simulated a launch from what state media called "a silo under a reservoir."
 This year has seen North Korea test fire missiles from different locations and launch platforms, including trains, in what analysts say is an effort to simulate a conflict and make it difficult for enemies to detect and destroy the missiles.

-The KN-23 is designed to perform a “pull-up” maneuver as it approaches a target, intended to help it evade missile defenses.
+The KN-23 is designed to perform a "pull-up" manoeuvre as it approaches a target, intended to help it evade missile defenses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)